uqlibrary/homepage-react/README.md

 - get the values of your cookies, UQLID and UQLID_USER_GROUP, from library.uq.edu.au and set them in localhost:2020
 - I think thats everything

 Remember to change the .env back after!
-(NB: You will need to restart `npm run start` for a change in .env to take effect).
+(NB: You will need to restart `npm run start` for a change in .env to take effect)